-A pair of Total Drama Island fanfictions byThe Kobold Necromancer which are, in fact, the most popular stories ever written within the fandom.The plot is fairly common.
+A pair of Total Drama fanfictions byThe Kobold Necromancer which are, in fact, the most popular stories ever written within the fandom.The plot is fairly common.
 The first story, "Total Drama Comeback" (TDC), is set about six months after the end of Total Drama Island, with the contestants back for a new season where two of them will win $10,000.
 The rules are different, with teams being formed and dissolved for individual challenges, making alliances and rivalries more complex.
-While the fic keeps all of the characters at least partially in focus, the Break Out Character is Ezekiel, who is both bitter about the events of the previous season and determined to do better.
-He quickly manages to do so, managing to make friends and eventually a girlfriend (Heather, who also winds up seeking redemption), while meanwhile numerous side-plots include Courtney seeking revenge on Harold, Katie having a crush on Noah, Tyler dealing with a past trauma and Izzy searching for the mysterious "Jellybean Smuggler," among others.The sequel, "Total Drama Battlegrounds" (TDB), is a similar story set six months after TDC.
+While the fic keeps all of the characters at least partially in focus, the Break-Out Character is Ezekiel, who is both bitter about the events of the previous season and determined to do better.
+He quickly manages to do so, making friends and eventually getting a girlfriend who is also seeking redemption.
+Meanwhile, the numerous subplots include Courtney seeking revenge on Harold for what he did to her in the first season, Katie having a crush, Tyler dealing with a past trauma and Izzy searching for the mysterious "Jellybean Smuggler," among others.The sequel, "Total Drama Battlegrounds" (TDB), is a similar story set six months after TDC.
 Here, however, the twenty-two original contestants are joined by twenty-two new ones, who can be found on the author's Deviantart page Total-Drama-Comeback-2 here.
 The story alternates between "normal" challenges and ones performed via a virtual reality machine, the latter involving tasks that would be impossible in the normal Total Dramauniverse (such as fighting vampires or zombies).
 This story is ongoing, but in a state of uncertainty- please go review the story or it will die!The Kobold Necromancer is also the author of TDWT Reducks Redux, a Fix Fic for season three and Love Aint Easy Its Ezzy, a Shipping fic about the adventures of Izzy and Ezekiel.Has its own wiki.

 This story provides examples of: